d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

     self.current_time += runtime
     self.cumulative_runtime.append(self.current_time)
 ```

-With any HPO method, we are mostly interested in the best performing
-configuration (called **incumbent**) and its error after a given
-wall-clock time.
-This is why we track `runtime` per iteration, which includes
-both the time to run an evaluation (call of `self.objective`) and the time to
-make a decision (call of `self.scheduler.suggest`).
-In the sequel, we will plot
-`cumulative_runtime` against `incumbent_trajectory` in  order to visualize the
-**any-time performance** of the HPO method defined in  terms of `scheduler`
-(and `searcher`).

 Just as with training algorithms or model architectures, it is important to understand how to best
 compare different HPO techniques.
 Each run of an HPO experiment depends on substantial sources of randomness,